 Hospital Access for All.
 In response to the community's demand that access to acute care be maintained for those most in need, the contract commits the new operator, for the entire 40-year lease term, to provide "all needed care for the sick and injured in Doña Ana County...regardless of the cost of that care."
-The care goes beyond the usual emergency stabilization already required by federal law.
+The care goes beyond the usual

+"It was a joy to hear a farmworker, talking over the internet connection, put a corporate titan on the spot - and receive a respectful answer." emergency stabilization already required by federal law.
 The lease mandates that the Hospital offer the same schedule of services otherwise provided to Medicaid patients, even if the patient cannot afford to pay, as is often the case with many uninsured low wage-earners whose income, though limited, disqualifies them from Medicaid.